ExplainableML/eml_website/content/publications/Visually-Grounded-Semantic-Embeddings-for-Zero-Shot-Learning.md

 ![](/publications/VGSE/t-SNE-2.png)

 We observe that samples in the same cluster tend to gather together, indicating that the embeddings provide discriminative information.
 Besides, images patches in one cluster do convey consistent visual properties, though coming from disjoint categories.
 For instance, the white fur appears on rabbit, polar bear, and fox are clustered into one group.
 We further observe that nearly all clusters consist images from more than one categories.
 It indicates that the clusters we learned contain semantic properties shared across seen classes, and can be transferred to unseen classes.
-Another interesting observation is that our VGSE clusters discover visual properties that my be neglected by human-annotated attributes, e.g., the cage appear for hamsters and rat.
+Another interesting observation is that our VGSE clusters discover visual properties that may be neglected by human-annotated attributes, e.g., the cage appear for hamsters and rat.

 For more quantitative results, please refer to the [paper](https://arxiv.org/abs/2203.10444).